mayfrost/guides/X.md

 ## NO DE
-To use a window manager without any desktop environment, or even a login manager, you can just install the applications mentioned here and edit the _".xinitrc"_ file with the appro.
+To use a window manager without any desktop environment, or even a login manager, you can just install the applications mentioned here and edit the _".xinitrc"_ file with the appropriate changes and start _"X"_ from the terminal.
 The required applications are:
 * Ratpoison
 * Xbindkeys
 * hsetroot or imagemagick (or replace it in _".xinitrc"_ with your preferred wallpaper changer)